icipe-official/Automation_scripts/README.md

 The repository is structured by the type of scripts, for easy navigation and usage.
 Here's a brief overview:

-- `Installation/`: Scripts related to installation of programs
+- [Install scripts](./installation/README.md): Scripts related to installation of programs

 ## Usage